 MOMMY is who we call for when we have a booboo.
 Or when we want to cuddle.
+Or, when we are desperate to be allowed to watch one more learning video on Youtube before bedtime.
 Or, in our later years, when we want to be softer and allow our Little Child to be experienced once again.
 Mommy is comfort, and snuggles, and band-aids.

 MOTHER is a whole other emotional feeling.
 We use mother when we want to exercise the adult within us.
 We use Mother when we want to be heard, and taken seriously.
 Mother has a bit more reverence, and sometimes fear, and often times indignation attached in the undercurrent tone.